-If you have considered using countertop water filters for safe and happy drinking, then you might want to consider using a shower filter for your water in the bathroom or a whole house water filter system for your entire house.
+If you have considered using countertop water filters for safe and happy drinking, then you might want to consider using a shower filter for your water in the bathroom or a whole-house water filter system for your entire house.
 Water filters are becoming a trend nowadays due to pandemic reasons and healthy lifestyles.

-There have been many cases of using filtered water for drinking due to issues in the chemicals and microorganisms that can be found in the water sources.
+There have been many cases of using filtered water for drinking due to issues with the chemicals and microorganisms that can be found in the water sources.
 Most likely, the source of the tap water used for drinking and showering comes from the same place.

 Chlorine is one of the mainly used chemicals by municipal water treatment centers.
 It disinfects drinking water to make it safe to drink.
-Over time, it leaves not only an unpleasant taste but also possible health complications due to long term use.
+Over time, it leaves not only an unpleasant taste but also possible health complications due to long-term use.

 At times, it can be confusing to choose what you really need or what is best for your home.
-So, knowing the pros and cons, as well as the features and differences of both water filter types can definitely help in making a sound decision.
+So, knowing the pros and cons, as well as the features and differences of both water filter types, can definitely help in making a sound decision.

 By filtering out the chlorine in the water, it prevents skin and hair dryness and irritation which can also be greatly benefitted by the body.
 After all, irritation and dryness can cause the pores to open up.

 Also, another downside of this type of filter is that it is limited to filtering water for the shower.
 The rest of the house will be unaffected by the filtration system.
 It also only filters one shower.

 Whole House Filters Pros and Cons

 Installing a whole house water filter means that there would be cleaner water everywhere, not limited to the inside but also the outside of the house.
 There would no longer be a need to go to a specific place to fetch clean water.

 This also means that you won’t have to install individual water filters to your faucets since this type of filter is an all-in-one solution to that problem.
 It can remove all the harmful contaminants in the water including some heavy metals that can cause potential health risks.